3 Very Reliable Ways to Determine FTP (Including Test-Instructions)

 If done correctly, upload the data into trainingpeaks and analyze it.
 For the interval you want your Variability Index (VI) to be as close to 1.00 as possible.
 Up to 1.04 should be okay.
 This ensures that you don’t overestimate your FTP.
 Because the greater the VI the more variable and inconsistent the effort is.

 Now, take the average power for the 20 min test and multiply it by 0.95.
 Voila, you have your FTP.
 Let’s say you averaged 400 watts.
 Then 400×0.95 results in a 380-watt FTP.
-By collecting data about yourself you will likely find that you may be more anaerobic and need to subtract more percentages like 0.93 or even 0.9.
+By collecting data about yourself you will likely find that you may need to subtract more percentages like 0.93 or even 0.9.
 It’s a bit individual.

 And it’s not only data you get with the test.
 Because when you put yourself in the hurtbox for so long you will learn a lot about yourself.
 And you’ll get used to riding at such high powers.
 In addition, the test is highly variable.
 You can do it at the end of a ride with tempo work to mimic race demands and see how you perform at threshold, when fatigued.